ihcsim/wikiracer/README.md

 * DEBUG

 ## Profiling
-To access the pprof visualization tool, navigate to http://localhost:6060/debug/pprof from your web browser.
+We can prove that there are no goroutine leaks by usings the pprof visualization tool which can be accessed at http://localhost:6060/debug/pprof from your web browser.

+To validate, use the `curl` command to send queries to the HTTP server numerous times.
+Notice that after each run, the goroutine counts will always be between 4 to 6.
+For further debugging. click on the goroutine link to view all the live goroutines.
+Ensure that no wikiracer goroutines (except for the HTTP server) are deadlocked.

 ## Testing
 The `test` package provides an in-memory mock wiki which can be used for testing.